material-motion/material-motion/specifications/life_of_a_transition_controller.md

 ### Step 2: Connect the transition controller to the platform

 A transition controller reacts to the initiation of new transitions by customizing the motion that occurs.
-How a transitioin controller reacts to new transitions differs on a platform-by-platform basis.
+How a transition controller reacts to new transitions differs on a platform-by-platform basis.

 > On iOS, for example, a transition controller is set as the `transitioningDelegate` property.
 This allows the controller to be informed when a new transition is about to start.
 The controller can then initiate the transition and, upon completion, hand control back to the platform.